 Learn A New Skill

 When do you have time on your hands to just do you?
 When you’re not baking cookies or visiting the city, set aside time to for a new talent or skill you’ve been eager to explore.
-Choose one that will be useful to your career path like familiarizing yourself with a new application, blogging, creating content on Photoshop, studying a new language, or maybe even popping into a few dance classes to relieve stress.
+You know what we’re talking about — that resume ‘skill’ you’re so ‘proficient’ in?
+Why don’t you actually become proficient in it?
+For example, increase your value by familiarizing yourself with a new application, blogging, creating content on Photoshop, studying a new language, or maybe popping into a few dance classes to relieve stress.

+Who knows?
 You might discover a skill you never knew you had, which will end up influencing your 2018 in ways you never imagined.
+Get it done here.

 Read Inspirational and Motivational Books